tech-6/spoticord-link/README.md

 # Spoticord Link

-Spoticord Link is a Next.js application that enabled users to connect their Spotify accounts to [Spoticord](https://github.com/SpoticordMusic/spoticord).
+Spoticord Link is a Next.js application that enables users to connect their Spotify accounts to [Spoticord](https://github.com/SpoticordMusic/spoticord).

 ## Environment